 However, FLO is one brand that’s trying to change this, we speak to co-founders Tara Chandra & Susan Allen to hear their story.

-T&S: As a young company, arriving at the stage of being able to hire more people feels incredible.
+RB: What has been the most rewarding moment since starting the business?T&S: As a young company, arriving at the stage of being able to hire more people feels incredible.
 Sharing our vision with new team members and to collaborating on achieving shared goals makes all the work we do even more rewarding.
 Launching in Boots was also an incredible milestone for us.
 Being able to see our products on the shelves of such a big retailer reminded us of why we started FLO in the first place: to bring affordable, healthier, eco-friendlier products to as many people as possible.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.